 More often than not, I’ve witnessed technical errors with submitting such forms.
 Be mentally prepared to fill-in the blanks twice, and waste an extra time….

-Usually competing would not require an admission fee.
-However, you’d be required to share many of your company’s trade secrets with the public.
-Or with the competition’s organizers, the least.
+Competing is normally not subject for an admission fee.
+However, you’d be required to share many of your trade secrets with the public.
+Or the least, with the competition’s organizers.

 This is an acceptable risk in my opinion, even though I’ve attended competitions where I wondered: What’s behind this contest?
-Is it all about collecting business intelligence or trade secrets?
+Is it all about “stealing” business intelligence or trade secrets?